asus-linux-drivers/asus-numberpad-driver/README.md

 **How can be activated NumberPad via CLI?**

-- enable in config `sys_numlock_enables_numpad = 1` and `numpad_disables_sys_numlock = 1` (disabled both by default), then will be NumberPad activated/disabled according to status of system numlock, source for pressing system numlock can be numlock physical key on the same laptop or external keyboard or simulated key via `xdotool key Num_Lock` or `numlockx on` and `numlockx off`
+- is required have enabled in config `sys_numlock_enables_numpad = 1` (enabled by default), then will be NumberPad activated/disabled according to status of system numlock, source for pressing system numlock can be numlock physical key on the same laptop or external keyboard or simulated key via `xdotool key Num_Lock` or `numlockx on` and `numlockx off`

 - directly just change `enabled` in appropriate config file:

 ```
+# when is installed under current user (--user) sudo is not required

 # enabling NumberPad via command line
 sudo sed -i "s/enabled = 0/enabled = 1/g" asus_touchpad_numpad_dev
 sudo sed -i "s/enabled = 0/enabled = 1/g" /usr/share/asus_touchpad_numpad-driver/asus_touchpad_numpad_dev